sealedsins/torei/content/wiki/climate.md

 Moving towards the [middle of the planet](/wiki/badlands), the climate becomes more moderate in the temperate zone.
 This area experiences milder temperatures than the equatorial belt, but the weather is still harsh and unpredictable.
 Occasional rainfall is common, but long periods of drought are also a possibility.
 Despite the name, the temperate zone is not easily habitable and is often the site of intense and ongoing terraforming efforts.

 At the farthest reaches of Torei are the [polar regions](/wiki/ai), which are the most inhospitable areas on the planet.
 Temperatures in these areas can drop to well below freezing, and snow and ice are common.
 The terrain is rugged and harsh, with few resources and little life.
-Despite this, there are some who choose to make their homes in the polar regions, either as part of scientific research teams or as a way to escape the constraints of Torean society.

 ## Influence